com-stack-deployments/otcbox/README.md

 |cicd_key|None|Hidden for documentation!|`gitea` |SSH pub key for gitea user 'cicd'|

+### Security Notice

+For production use, you **must** change these default credentials before running your first deployment.
+Once services are initialized with the default passwords, changing them requires additional steps.

+**Read the complete guide:** [Create your own credentials](DEPLOYMENT.md#Create-your-own-credentials) section in DEPLOYMENT.md explains:
+- How to generate secure passwords
+- Which files to modify
+- Why timing matters (before first deployment)
+- Step-by-step password creation commands
 # Licensing

 By deploying this box, you agree to these licenses: